 This recipe was created for #EasterSweetsWeek!
 I received samples by some of the sponsor companies.
 As always, opinions are 100% my own.

 I used Dixie Crystals Extra Fine Sugar and a Microplane in creating this recipe.
-Thank you Dixie Crystals and Microplane for sponsoring #EasterSweetsWeek!
-For more inspiration, check out the Dixie Crystals Instagram feed!
+Thank you Dixie Crystals and Microplane for sponsoring this post.

 Kirsten/ComfortablyDomestic